 One experiment involved the creation of lineside markets to facilitate a build-to-order model for the company’s popular Weekender baskets to replace the previous method of batch production.
-In the past, the company would assemble the gift baskets on a long table.
-Workers would pull items, such as a loaf of bread or a brownie, from racks and package each item in the boxes and store them in different locations throughout the warehouse, Root explains.
+In the past, the company would assemble the gift baskets on a long table, and workers would pull items, such as a loaf of bread or a brownie, from racks and package each item in boxes and store them in different locations throughout the warehouse, Root explains.

 6 Guidelines for Monitoring Visual Management Systems

-- Defects and incorrect amounts are never sent to the downstream process.
+- Defects and incorrect quantities are never sent to the downstream process.

 “What that meant is that as the night went on, the amount of completed gift boxes began to grow and grow, and this was the source of that space problem,” Root says.
 “So here we have these boxes everywhere.”

 To move toward a build-to-order model, the Zingerman’s team created inventory racks with rows of food where workers could pick the ingredients.
-The worker builds each box by picking ingredients from the marketplace and then sends it down the line for final packaging and shipping.
+Next, the worker builds each box by gathering ingredients from the marketplace and then sends it down the line for final packaging and shipping.

 “The quality of the basket went up because the maker was focused on one at a time, so they were better built,” Root says.
 “The accuracy of the contents of the basket went up. … We had a very early win.
 It felt like a big success in terms of quality, and it was apparent it was going to solve that space problem.”

 This earlier lean work provided the foundation the company needed to contend with extreme fluctuations in demand and the need to incorporate new social distancing and safety protocols when the pandemic hit.
-Laeder, Root, and the team reached into their experience of problem-solving grounded in Lean Thinking.
+So, Laeder, Root, and the team reached into their problem-solving experience grounded in lean thinking.